Language: EN

 Avoid Modifying Collections During Iteration

 Modifying a collection while iterating over it can cause exceptions or unexpected behavior.
-It will likely end in 💥.
+It’s likely to end up in 💥.

 Instead, we should create a new collection with the modified elements.